How to Reset Android without Losing Data

 Back up and restore data from your device to a computer with a single click.
 It's a tried and tested program and compatible with over 8000+ devices.
 To use it, click the link, download it and follow these instructions.

-Flexibly Backup and Restore Android Data
+Backup & Restore Data Turns Flexible

 Part 3: How to Factory Reset Android Phone.